Assyrians

 - Spiritual And Religious Practices

-- Assyrians predominantly follow Christianity, with the majority belonging to the Assyrian Church of the East, Chaldean Catholic Church, and Syriac Orthodox Church.
-Religious practices are central to community life, with liturgies conducted in Syriac.
+- Assyrians are predominantly Christian, with most belonging to the Assyrian Church of the East, Chaldean Catholic Church, Syriac Orthodox Church, and other denominations.
+Religious practices are an integral part of community life and cultural identity.

 - Beliefs And Worldview